 In a statement, the 35 hardline clergymen also called on Abdel Aziz Khoja to prohibit the playing of music and music shows on television.

 statement: We have noticed how well-rooted perversity is in the Ministry of Information and Culture, in television, radio, press, culture clubs and the book fair.

 likely to have little effect.
 Khoja's appointment was part of a government shake-up by Abdullah that removed a number of hardline figures and is believed to be part of an effort to weaken the influence of conservatives in this devout desert kingdom.

 No Saudi women should appear on TV, no matter what the reason, the statement said: No images of women should appear in Saudi newspapers and magazines.

 A violent video game has been slammed by nutter groups.

 House of the Dead: Overkill , released by Sega for use with the Wii console, is full of gory scenes.
 Players mow down waves of mutants, leaving a trail of lost limbs, gutted

 The MA15+ rated game includes the word 'fuck' 189 times, a record that has made it into Guinness World Records - Gamer's Edition.

 classification system on this issue, said Angela Conway, director of the Pro Family Perspective: I feel very distressed that a large number of teenagers and adults would play this game and soak up this amount of sexually aggressive violence and

 Conway is calling for a study of the type of impact games such as House of the Dead: Overkill have on youngsters -- and adults: We need to draw a deep breath and look at the research, which will show a need

 A spokesman for Sega, Vispi Bhopti, defended the game: House of the Dead: Overkill has been rated as suitable for people over 15.
 It is not an R-rated game .
 The swearing in it is very

 much stylised so it matches the Grindhouse cinema style made famous by director Quentin Tarantino.
 In playing the game, players attack zombies or humanoid characters but never humans.
 This is an important distinction that the classification board makes

 For comparison the BBFC rated the game as 18 uncut:

 The House of the Dead: Overkill is a spoof horror shoot-'em-up game for the Nintendo Wii, that serves as a prequel to the first game in the series.
 Set in 1991, Special Agent G is fresh out of the AMS academy, and teamed up

 with Detective Washington, to investigate stories of mysterious disappearances in a small town in Louisiana.
-It has been classified '18'
+It has been classified '18' for frequent strong bloody violence, gore and language.

-Frequent strong bloody violence and gore is seen as waves of humanoid zombies are continuously maimed and dispatched, generating large blood splatts/sprays which - whilst unconvincing - stay on the walls/floors/ceiling, emphasising the massive carnage taking place, albeit in self-defence.
+waves of humanoid zombies are continuously maimed and dispatched, generating large blood splatts/sprays which - whilst unconvincing - stay on the walls/floors/ceiling, emphasising the massive carnage taking place, albeit in self-defence.
 The weapons blow

 zombie bodies apart into bloody chunks; we see decapitations and limbs flying off and littering the environment, which are quite horrific, strewn with dead human bodies.
 In one level, we see men loading severed limbs into a grinder in a gory hospital

 basement, plus several dead and bloodied corpses of men strung up on chains.
 Defeated zombie bodies disappear very quickly, and there is little opportunity for sadistic treatment.
 Despite this, and the fantastical setting, the level of detail was

 considered to be too gory and detailed for '15', where BBFC Guidelines direct that 'Violence may be strong but may not dwell on the infliction of pain or injury ... the strongest gory images are unlikely to be acceptable'.

 men tease each other, with comments like 'You use your tongue better than a $30 hooker .... you finally found the g-spot huh? ... you were having a fucking wet dream'.
 There are some overtones of incest, and also a surreal scene where it is implied that

 a man crawls into the body of a giant woman, entering between her legs - although this is not shown explicitly.

 A photograph of a naked man in an exhibition at an art museum in Helsinki is sparking nutter outrage, as Hindus have taken offence to the image and demanded its removal from the show.

 who heads the Universal Society of Hinduism, issued a press release calling the photograph, which is titled Hinduism: The Night of Pushkar 2, disrespectful, hurting, and irreverent.

 artist Marita Liulia at the Museum of Contemporary Art Kiasma.
 The show, Choosing My Religion, is a multimedia project that examines the major world religions.
 Hinduism is represented by a number of photographs, including The Night of Pushkar 2

 , which depicts a naked man sitting on a balcony wall with his head down.
 His genitals are visible.

 Zed is calling for the removal of the photo as well as a public apology from the artist; the director of the Kiasma museum; the director

 resolved by changing the title of the nude photo.
 The word 'Hinduism' has been dropped from the original title: Hinduism: The Night of Pushkar 2

 Museum of Contemporary Art in Helsinki, saying that it was a sigh of relief for the agitated Hindu community.
 He urged the Museum to remove word 'Pushkar' also from this photograph of nude man with visible genitals, arguing that town of Pushkar, which is

 associated with Hindu god Brahma, was sacred to Hindus.

 Kiasma Director Brendt Arell reportedly said that he would consider it.

 Rajan Zed points out that Hindus are for freedom of expression as much as anybody else if not more.
 Hindu

 Liulia's Choosing My Religion multimedia exhibition at Kiasma, in which her art pieces juxtapose Christianity, Judaism, Islam, Sikhism, Hinduism, Buddhism, Confucianism, Taoism, Shinto, and Animism.
 This exhibition will later travel to Tampere,

 Turku and Vaasa cities in Finland.

 A biopic of the criminal Charles Bronson, who has been called the most violent man in Britain, has been condemned for glorifying his life and encouraging copycat behaviour in prisons.

 notorious inmate, whose real name is Michael Peterson.
 Promoted as A Clockwork Orange for the 21st century , the film is an unsparing depiction of Bronson's brutal attacks on prison warders, hostage-taking and fights with fellow inmates.
 He has

 spent 29 of the past 35 years in solitary confinement and is now in a specially constructed cage deep inside Wakefield maximum security prison.

 It's a sad state of affairs in society when we want to glorify someone who has committed horrendous

 acts of crime by making a film about him, said Glyn Travis, assistant general secretary of the Prison Officers Association: Charles Bronson has cost the taxpayer an inordinate amount of money because of his life of crime.
 This is not a role model

 The film's Danish director, Nicolas Winding Refn, insists he has no interest in trying to win sympathy for the 56-year-old criminal.
 He said he agreed with the view expressed by Travis that

 British Lottery-funded projects don't come much more barking than Bronson , a heavyweight contender for most unpleasant, ugly and pointless film of 2009.